Azure/azure-rest-api-specs/specification/azurelargeinstance/resource-manager/readme.md

     where:
       - $.definitions.AzureLargeInstance
       - $.definitions.AzureLargeStorageInstance
-    reason: In previous ALI api versions, the PUT methods are not supported
+    reason: In ALI api versions prior to 2024-08-01-preview, the PUT methods are not supported.
 ```